 Parent-Child Garden Groups

-Specially designed for three developmental stages, Steiner parent child classes offer time for movement, free exploration, games and singing, beginning with lullabies for newborns and moving into a morning rhythm similar to our Waldorf Nursery as the children grow – with one extra benefit: you get to come into the classroom with your child!
+Specially designed for three developmental stages, Steiner parent child classes offer time for movement, free exploration, games and singing, beginning with lullabies for newborns and moving into a morning rhythm similar to our Waldorf mixed-age early childhood program as the children grow – with one extra benefit: you get to come into the classroom with your child!

 - Sweet Peas (4 months – 1 year)